torvalds/linux/Documentation/scsi/scsi_eh.rst

 1.2.1 Completing a scmd w/ scsi_done
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For all non-EH commands, scsi_done() is the completion callback.
+For all analn-EH commands, scsi_done() is the completion callback.
 It just calls blk_complete_request() to delete the block layer timer and raise SCSI_SOFTIRQ